 Turns out, renters have several legal rights that help protect you from situations like this.
 But many of us aren’t completely sure what our rights as tenants are.

-Wonder no more – here are some answers to the most burning questions about renters’ rights:
+Wonder no more – here are some answers to the most burning questions about your rights as a rental tenant:

-Every state is different (and we’re insurers, not lawyers), but here’s what tenant rights usually include:
+Every state is different (and we’re insurers, not lawyers), but here’s what legal rights of renters usually include:

 1. The right to live in a habitable residence